Dj9162/Map-Chat/README.md

 ## 📝 License

-MIT License © Your Name.
+MIT License © Dhanraj Kumar.
 Feel free to use, modify, and distribute this application.

 ---